engrchrishenry/eye_blink_detection/README.md

        ```sh
        scale = 0.2
        ```
        then the software will resize the video to 20% resolution of the original video.
 For a full HD video, scale = 0.2 or scale = 0.3 is fine.
 The smaller the value of scale, the faster the system will work and the larger the value of scale the slower the system will work.
-    4.	pos: Keep this = 0.
+    4.	pos: Use

+       ```sh
+       pos = 0
+       ```

     5.	th_b: This is the threshold value for detecting blinks.
 If the average eye aspect ratio (EAR) is less than or equal to th_b, then the system thinks that the eyes are closed. ‘analyze_ear.py’ can be used to decide this threshold value.
 The blinking counting is sensitive to this threshold value and a wrong threshold value will lead to wrong number of blinks.
     6.	visualize: This is to tell the system whether to visualize the output video or not while the system is processing.
+       For visualizing:

+       ```sh
-Visualize = 0 for not visualizing and visualize = 1 for visualizing.
+       visualize = 1
+       ```

+       For not visualizing:

+       ```sh
+       visualize = 0
+       ```

     7.	save_output: This is to tell the system whether to save the output video, graph, and excel file or not. save_output = 0 for not saving and save_output = 1 for saving.

 2. Run main.py